Floer theory and reduced cohomology on open manifolds: Introduction

-induced by the pair of pants product.
-It commutes with continuation maps and is associative and super-commutative.
-The unit of $H^*(M;\K)$ acts as a unit via the isomorphism \eqref{eqMorseHomProj}. \end{enumerate} \end{tm} The proof of Theorem~\ref{tmFloerProduct} is carried out in \S\ref{subsecFloerProd}.
-Essentially the same proof can be used to construct operations associated with any family of nodal Riemann surfaces and parametrized Floer data.
+The proof of Theorem~\ref{tmFloerProduct} is carried out in \S\ref{SecSHuniv}.
+The restriction to contractible periodic orbits is done for the sake of brevity in the proof.
+See Remark \ref{remProdContr} below for an extended discussion.
+Theorem \ref{tmFloerProduct} allows the construction of various flavors of symplectic cohomology as a unital algebra.
+Essentially the same proof can be used to construct operations associated with any family of nodal Riemann surfaces and parameterized Floer data.
 Moreover, it is possible to carry out a Lagrangian intersection variant of the results of this paper.
 Thus, the TQFT structure presented for the case of Liouville domains in \cite{Ritter13} can be transferred in its entirety to the present setting.